Image of the article about autolyse on Biancolievito

 Telling exactly how long to autolyse the dough does not make sense because it depends on many factors:

-It is imperative to make sure the dough has developed an excellent gluten mesh before proceeding to the next step.
-For this, you can pick up a portion of dough and stretch it between hands until it forms a thin layer, which will not tear too easily.
+Ensuring the dough has developed an excellent gluten mesh before proceeding to the next step is imperative.
+You can pick up a portion of dough and stretch it between hands until it forms a thin layer, which will not tear too easily.

 The dough after 40 minutes of Autolyse